temporalio/documentation/docs/dev-guide/tscript/introduction.md

   - [How we use V8 isolates to enforce Workflow determinism](https://temporal.io/blog/intro-to-isolated-vm)

 ## How to contribute to the Temporal TypeScript SDK

+Like essentially all of Temporal, Temporal TypeScript is MIT licensed, and open source contributions are very welcome.
+Join us in the #typescript-sdk channel in [Temporal Slack](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)

 We'd love your help in improving the Temporal TypeScript SDK.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-typescript/blob/main/CONTRIBUTING.md).